apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

       --pvc stringArray                        Set the cluster detail persistent volume claim, each '--pvc' corresponds to a component, and will override the simple configurations about storage by --set (e.g. --pvc type=mysql,name=data,mode=ReadWriteOnce,size=20Gi --pvc type=mysql,name=log,mode=ReadWriteOnce,size=1Gi)
       --rbac-enabled                           Specify whether rbac resources will be created by kbcli, otherwise KubeBlocks server will try to create rbac resources
-      --restore-to-time string                 Set a time for point in time recovery --set stringArray                        Set the cluster resource including cpu, memory, replicas and storage, each set corresponds to a component.(e.g. --set cpu=1,memory=1Gi,replicas=3,storage=20Gi or --set class=general-1c1g)
+      --restore-to-time string                 Set a time for point in time recovery --service-reference stringArray          Set the other KubeBlocks cluster dependencies, each '--service-reference' corresponds to a cluster service. (e.g --service-reference name=pulsarZookeeper,cluster=zookeeper,namespace=default)
+      --set stringArray                        Set the cluster resource including cpu, memory, replicas and storage, each set corresponds to a component.(e.g. --set cpu=1,memory=1Gi,replicas=3,storage=20Gi or --set class=general-1c1g)
   -f, --set-file string                        Use yaml file, URL, or stdin to set the cluster resource
       --tenancy string                         Tenancy options, one of: (SharedNode, DedicatedNode) (default "SharedNode")